Skip to content

 Sara Sheehy worked in partnership with Visit Idaho to create this Travel Tip.

 Fall is my favorite time to road trip in Idaho.
 Between stunning foliage, warm days that lead to cool nights, and uncrowded trails and roads, it’s the perfect season to explore the Gem State.
-This fall, hit the road on one of these three weekend trips that showcase the diversity of Idaho’s landscapes, the charming vibe of towns big and small, and some of the state’s most spectacular scenery.
+This fall, hit the road on one of these three weekend trips that showcase the diversity of Idaho’s landscapes, the charming vibe of towns big and small and some of the state’s most spectacular scenery.

-This classic loop through southwest and central Idaho includes wild rivers, scenic byways, snow-capped mountains, and the tallest single-structured sand dune in North America—all within a leisurely weekend drive.
+This classic loop through southwest and central Idaho includes wild rivers, scenic byways, snow-capped mountains and the tallest single-structured sand dune in North America—all within a leisurely weekend drive.

 Military Reserve, Boise.
 Photo Credit: Idaho Tourism

 Military Reserve, Boise.
-Photo Credit: Idaho Tourism.
+Photo credit: Visit Idaho.

 From Boise, make your way to the start of the beautiful 130-mile Ponderosa Pine Scenic Byway.
 This gorgeous route winds from the bustling metropolis of Idaho’s capital city to the adventurous outpost of Stanley, tucked in the foothills of the Sawtooth Mountains.